wbamberg/idl-reference/docs/nsIThreadObserver.md

 not guarantee that an event is actually going to be processed.
 This method
 is only called on the target thread.

-@param thread
-  The thread being asked to process another event.
-@param mayWait
-  Indicates whether or not the method is allowed to block the calling
-  thread.
-For example, this parameter is false during thread shutdown.
-@param recursionDepth
-  Indicates the number of calls to ProcessNextEvent on the call stack in
-  addition to the current call.

 #### Parameters ####